Unit prices and how they work

 Your investment in AvSuper’s accumulation and/or income stream divisions is unitised.

-You can see how many units you have in each investment option by logging into Member Online or reviewing your annual member statement.
+You can see how many units you have in each investment option by logging into AvSuper Online (AOL) or reviewing your annual member statement.
 The degree of fluctuation in unit prices for your super will depend on the investment option(s) you select and each option’s investment performance.

 What is unitisation?

-Unitisation is similar to buying and selling stocks, with unit prices (or the value or your investment) changing frequently.
+Unitisation is similar to buying and selling company shares or stocks, with unit prices (or the value of your investment) changing in value frequently.
+Each unit has a price that can vary each time it is declared.

 Unit prices rise and fall depending on your investment option and the performance of the investments.
 Unit prices are based on the value of the investment option’s assets minus any liabilities divided by the number of units held by investors in that option.

 An allocation (buying price) applies when we receive your contributions and rollovers, and a selling price applies when you withdraw from your account.
-For members, the buying and selling price for units is the same each week as AvSuper doesn’t charge a buy-sell spread.
+For members, the buying and selling price for units is the same each day as AvSuper doesn’t currently charge a buy-sell spread.

 How does AvSuper unitisation work?

-AvSuper’s unit prices are usually set each week and apply from the close of business each Friday, generally being posted to www.avsuper.com.au/unit-prices-chart/ the following Tuesday.
+AvSuper’s unit prices are set daily (it was weekly prior to 30 November 2020) and apply from the close of business each business day, generally being posted to www.avsuper.com.au/unit-prices-chart/ the following business day.

-When money moves in or out of your account, it will be converted to units based on the unit price set on the previous Friday.
+When money moves in or out of your account, it will be converted to units based on the unit price set on the previous business day.
 Therefore, even regular contributions will probably convert to a different number of units each time.

 The AvSuper Trustee, together with our external investment advisers, regularly reviews the medium and long term outlook for all of the Fund’s investments and the impact on each of our investment options.